There are now 2 possible online modes for units:

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) participation; (2) assignments; and (3) examination.
+Indicative assessments in this unit are as follows: (1) participation; (2) assignments; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)